 Schedule an interview and impress them with your knowledge/skills.

 Remember that not having a degree doesn’t limit you if you choose to take the necessary steps to get around it.
-You can actually even get ahead in life by going this route.
+You can go through our free introduction to tech sales course to learn how you can get your foot in the door with a tech sales job.